Category: Outlook

 Increased Support Tickets

-The introduction of a new feature without adequate preparation may lead to an increase in support tickets from users facing issues, overwhelming the IT support team.
+The introduction of the Go to Folder feature without adequate preparation may result in an increase in support tickets as users encounter issues or have questions about the new feature.

 – roles: IT Support Staff, Help Desk Technicians